 On the other hand, if you live in a tropical region, you would want a roof that can insulate your home from the sun's heat so that you can save on energy used in cooling your house.
-Slate tiles are very ideal for such homes because of its reflective properties and insulating abilities.
+Slate tiles are very ideal for such homes because of their reflective properties and insulating abilities.
 They are made of rock so they usually come in their natural color, which just becomes more beautiful with time.
-They are also heavy and expensive that is why they are only normally found in upscale houses.
+They are also heavy and expensive which is why they are only normally found in upscale houses.
 Still, you can save back your initial expenses on it since it requires very minimal maintenance, it is very durable, and it cools your home so that would mean reduced use of your fan or air conditioner.
-You also will not have to worry about termites, rats, or other infestation to cause damage to your roof.
+You also will not have to worry about termites, rats, or other infestation to cause damage to your roofing and siding.

 On a Budget